p2pu/course-in-a-box/index.markdown

 published: true
 ---
 ## TIO Course Experiment
-Here we will tinker around with this fork of Course in a Box to see what can be done and how.
+Here I am going to tinker around with this fork of Course in a Box to see what can be done and how.

-More to come here.
+The idea is this - as far as I can glean it so far: That students literally *take* the course by forking it, then working with the forked materias to become familiar with the ideas and practices.
+It's bootstrapping.
+This fork - TIO - now sits on my github and I can work with it as I neeed to.
+Others can grab from this fork what they want, and I can push my changes to the p2pu repository: I did this when I added my name to the participant list.

-Below is the p2pu info.
+Below is the p2pu info that comes with the fork.

 ### Create a Learning Community that Lasts